EricFecteau/rust-data-analysis/src/3_transformation/pivots.md

 └──────────┴───────┴───────┴───────┴───┴───────┴───────┴───────┴───────┘
 ```

-This `DataFrame` is simpler to display and analyze.

 ## Pivot longer

-We can do the inverse, by pivoting this wide `DataFrame` to longer (also known as "unpivot").
+We can do the inverse, by pivoting this "wide" `DataFrame` to "longer" (also known as "unpivot").
 This will move the 10 province column into one province row.

 ```rust
 === Rust 3_4_1_pivot block_3
 ```

+This brings the `DataFrame` back to it's shape as prior to the pivot wider.

 ```
 shape: (140, 3)